prak112/Image-Barter-Bazaar/docs/GUIDE.md

     ```terminal
     $ (project_env) path/to/dir/ecommstore> python manage.py runserver
     ```
-    - This will start the development server, and you can access your Django project by using the link - http://localhost:8000/
+    - This will start the development server, and you can access your Django project at - http://localhost:8000/

 <hr>
 <hr>